kunstmusik/icsc2022-csound-web/docs/tutorial2-interacting-with-csound.md

   createPerformanceUI(csound);
 ```

 Now when we run the project, the user will hit start and see the start button disappear and the performance interface revealed.
-They can now hit the Flourish button to evaluate the Csound SCO code the runs the Flourish generator.
+The `createPerformanceUI()` function will both create new user interface elements as well as setup callback handlers to do things like call `.readScore()` to perform Csound SCO notes.
+If all is well, the user can now hit the Flourish button to evaluate the Csound SCO code that triggers the Flourish generator.

 The final code in main.js at this point of the tutorial should now look like this: